PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 $200 for each additional party (side) to the dispute.

-6. Answer Not Required; Answer, Counterclaims and Crossclaims; Claim Changes.
-An answering statement is not required, and any claim, counterclaim or crossclaim not answered shall be deemed denied.
-A party against whom any claim is sought for attorney's fees or costs of arbitration shall be deemed to have counterclaimed for the same attorney's fees/costs against the claiming party without the necessity of filing an answering statement therefor.
-A responding party may file (no filing fee required) an answering statement setting forth any denial or defense to the initiating party's statement of claim and setting forth any counterclaim against the initiating party or any crossclaim against any other party to the arbitration, which counterclaim or crossclaim shall include a claim summary and statements required of a claimant in subparagraph B above.
-A party may assert an additional claim or amend a claim, answer, counterclaim or crossclaim.
-Time to File: Any of the matters mentioned in this subparagraph (E) may be filed without the consent of any party if filed prior to the 30th day after the appointment of the arbitrator (provided that the arbitrator has been appointed prior to 30 days before the hearing date); thereafter, no such matter may be filed without the consent of each affected party, unless allowed by the arbitrator (or chief arbitrator), whose decision with respect thereto shall be based upon the timeliness of the matter filed in relation to the scheduled hearing date, the time available for an affected party to prepare therefor, whether the amount asserted would require additional arbitrators, and other pertinent factors.
+Time to File: Any of the matters mentioned in this subparagraph (E) may be filed without the consent of any party if filed prior to the 30th day after the appointment of the arbitrator (provided that the arbitrator has been appointed prior to 30 days before the hearing date); thereafter, no such matter may be filed without the consent of each affected party, unless allowed by the (chief) arbitrator, whose decision with respect thereto shall be based upon the timeliness of the matter filed in relation to the scheduled hearing date, the time available for an affected party to prepare therefor, whether the amount asserted would require additional arbitrators, and other pertinent factors.
 Where to File: Such matters shall be filed with ASP if filed before the appointment of the arbitrator; thereafter, such matters shall be filed with the arbitrator(s).
 Whom to Serve: A copy of the answering statement, additional and amended claim, and counterclaim and crossclaim shall be served upon all affected parties.

 2. Claim Initiation Arising Out of a Post-dispute (Submission) Agreement: If the agreement to arbitrate was entered into after the dispute arose, and if the post-dispute arbitration agreement requires, permits, or one of the parties proposes, that the arbitration be conducted under the rules of Arbitration Service of Portland, the following initiation procedures shall apply: